-Your Guides: Vuk and Bojana are a brother and sister team who have worked with Undiscovered Montenegro for the last 4 years.
+Your Tour Leaders: Vuk and Bojana are a brother and sister team who have worked with Undiscovered Montenegro for the last 5 years.
 They both have a passion for the outdoors and for the North of Montenegro in particular.
 The more remote the area, the more likely they are to be found exploring it!
 Vuk and Bojana speak excellent English and have full mountain guide qualifications.

 Day 4 – Bijelasica Mountain